-Students will be assigned additional reading assignments during the course, Chapters 4-10.
-Chapter quizzes will accompany each reading assignment and must be completed and returned to the instructor for grading.
+Students will be assigned additional reading assignments during the course, Chapters 5,6,7,8,and 13.
+Chapter quizzes will accompany each reading assignment and must be completed in Resource One for grading.

-Quizzes will be graded and returned to the student as an additional study aid.
+Quizzes will be graded in Resource One for the student as an additional study aid.